Maghnie/docs/aedifion.analytics/README.md

 Analysis functions are granular and generic functions to analyse the operation of [components](../glossary.md#component).
 The aedifion analysis function library inherits all contemporary available analysis functions within aedifion.analytics.

 Analysis functions are available per component data model and get executed on [mapped ](../glossary.md#mapping)[pins ](../glossary.md#pin)and meta data of [instanced components](../glossary.md#instanced-component).
 E.g., an analysis of plant cycles is available for several instanced components like heat pumps, air handling units, boilers and so forth.
-This analysis requires a [mapping ](./#mapping)of the pin _operating message_ of the analyzed instanced component.
+This analysis requires a [mapping ](./#mapping-a-component)of the pin _operating message_ of the analyzed instanced component.

 _Learn more?
 Explore the_ [_available analysis functions_](../engineers/analytics.md)_._

 ### Analysis runtime

 The analysis runtime is the engine which executes analysis determinations.
-It utilizes the [stream ](../aedifion.io/features.md#stream-processing)and [batch ](../aedifion.io/features.md#batch-processing)processing services of the aedifion.io platform and performs evaluations of the [analysis configuration](./#configuring-analysis) on demand.
-If an interpretation of the analysis results is required, the analysis runime calls the [decision engine](./#decision-engine).
+It utilizes the [stream ](../aedifion.io/features.md#stream-processing)and [batch ](../aedifion.io/features.md#batch-processing)processing services of the aedifion.io platform and performs evaluations of the [analysis configuration](./#configuring-an-analysis) on demand.
+If an interpretation of the analysis results is required, the analysis runtime calls the [decision engine](./#decision-engine).

 ### Decision engine